Zellement/shantymen-2019/src/pages/about.md

 2018 was again a very busy year with thirty odd gigs including major performances at International Sea Festivals at Falmouth and Great Yarmouth.

-The Shantymen expect 2019 will be another fun filled year and they look forward to finishing the season with another gig at **_Cromer Pier Pavilion Theatre on_** _**Thursday 17th October 2019**_ with their good friend, journalist, author and all round entertainer Mr Keith Skipper.
+As 2019 draws near to the end of the season, the Shantymen can reflect on their exceptional performaces in 2019 culminating with the gig at _**Cromer Pier Pavilion Theatre on**_ **_Thursday 17th October 2019_** with their good friend, journalist, author and all round entertainer Mr Keith Skipper.
+At this gig the Shantymen were able to donate all of the profits from the Pier gig, some £6,000, split between the charities of Cromer & Sheringham RNLI and Nelsons Journey.

 Brian J Farrow
 Musical Director
-8th May 2019
+1st November 2019